 Let me tell you the level of training the bad guys, the potential enemy we fight, are receiving.

-We had a hand-picked team of Special Forces members from 7th Group.
+We had a hand-picked team of Special Forces members from the 7th Group.
 Each member had to be vetted through an agency selection process, including interviews in Tyson’s Corner.
-I was involved with all aspects of training, with my primary function being a sniper instructor, hand to hand, physical trainer.
-I was also detailed to the breaching, entering and room clearing team.
-As time elapsed, during our time in country we worked as advisors, during interrogations and combat operations.
+I was involved with all aspects of training, with my primary function being a sniper instructor, and hand-to-hand, physical trainer.
+I was also detailed to the breaching, entering, and room-clearing team.
+As time elapsed, during our time in the country we worked as advisors, during interrogations and combat operations.

-I was watching the news recently about ISIS and other terrorist groups and reflected back to these very operations that we performed in the ’80s.
+I was watching the news recently about ISIS and other terrorist groups and reflected on these very operations that we performed in the ’80s.

 It seemed to me that we were constantly sacrificing our soldiers while reducing our nation’s ability for our troops to adequately defend our nation by sending them into combat with rules of engagement.
 These rules, I believe, are a leading cause of our troops dying at home and on the battlefield.

 After living in that environment, how do our soldiers come home and feel safe?
 How do they determine who the enemy is when they are embedded with the enemy?
-Belive me, the enemy is well trained, because we trained them.
+Believe me, the enemy is well-trained, because we trained them.

 To give you an example of how effective and qualified the enemies we train are, after six months of selection and vetting, a brutal training process for the Commandos I was working with on this agency detail to Central America…

 One night, we set up the students to clear a shoot house at night under extreme duress.
-We even used “knock down drills” for more realism and added stress to see how they would perform under fire and after being hit in the chicken vest (bullet proof vest).
-By the way, the best vest money could buy and being paid for by tax payers.
+We even used “knockdown drills” for more realism and added stress to see how they would perform under fire and after being hit in the chicken vest (bulletproof vest).
+By the way, the best vest money could buy and pay for by taxpayers.

-After a hell of a selection process and months of day and night training for room clearing, we ran a final exam prior to real missions.
-We set up the rooms with good guy and bad guy targets for discriminating fire.
+After a hell of a selection process and months of day and night training for room clearing, we ran a final exam before real missions.
+We set up the rooms with a good guy and bad guy targets for discriminating fire.
 That means being able to pick out the good guy from the bad guy while moving at the speed of light.

-Prior to this night, for six months we put the commandoes under extreme physical stress, sniper training, and QCB pistol training and while shooting and moving.
-We trained them at day time and night time without much sleep and they were physically depleted.
-For example, we would get them up at any time during the night or day and have them wear their full combat gear, including vest and carrying weapons and ammo and run 12 miles, then PT, followed by hand-to-hand and spending time on different ranges and structures.
-They trained on the average about 18 hours a day.
+Before this night, for six months we put the commandoes under extreme physical stress, sniper training, and QCB pistol training while shooting and moving.
+We trained them in the daytime and nighttime without much sleep and they were physically depleted.
+For example, we would get them up at any time during the night or day and have them wear their full combat gear, including vest and carrying weapons and ammo, and run 12 miles, then PT, followed by hand-to-hand and spending time on different ranges and structures.
+They trained an average of about 18 hours a day.
 The only time they got off was when they failed or quit.
 We paid them extra money in hopes they would stay with the unit and not go off to work for the druggies, now terrorists.

 We took a daytime practice run, preparing the guys for individual evaluations under stress in the shoot house, with targets.
 Later we would put them through at night under even more stress.

-Here is the specific example of how real our enemies, we trained might be.
+Here is a specific example of how real the enemies, we trained might be.
 Each individual would line up in the heat of the day.
-They did a weapons check and wore full operational gear, including vests, ammo, load carrying equipment carrying three weapons, two 9mm Barettas and a Remington 870 shotgun for breaching.
+They did a weapons check and wore full operational gear, including vests, ammo, load-carrying equipment carrying three weapons, two 9mm Barettas, and a Remington 870 shotgun for breaching.
 Each one had to do 100 push-ups, then run about 200 yards to the target house, and position themselves outside the door in a crouched position.
 We instructed them for the first run to use the high port position.

-It took him 10 seconds to clear both rooms, he did not hit any good guys and placed two rounds in all of the bad guy silhouettes right in the 10 ring.
+It took him 10 seconds to clear both rooms, he did not hit any good guys and placed two rounds in all of the bad guy silhouettes right in the 10 rings.
 Then he blacked out!
-This is pure instinct, survival and training.
-I have never been so proud about how good we can train foreign soldiers to survive in any battlefield!
+This is pure instinct, survival, and training.
+I have never been so proud of how well we can train foreign soldiers to survive on any battlefield!